 In The blind spot of theory and The index and the loss of reality, I provide a simple introduction to the best known photographic theory on the subject of photography and the real.
 My aim is to demonstrate that none of these accounts manage to explain the relationship between photography and reality.

 The history of photography and the discourse surrounding it has been written and rewritten a number of times since its invention.
 My account is based mainly on the art historian Baumont Newhall‘s History of Photography (1982) and the art historian Sabine T. Kriebel’s chapter Theories of Photography – A short history from James Elkins’ Photography Theory (2007).
 I have also glanced at French lecturer Edward Welch & German professor J.J.
 Long’s introduction to Photography: Theoretical snapshots (2009).
-In the section Towards a Philosophy of photography, I also be introduce philosopher Vilém Flusser, who believed that the human use of media (images, text and photographs) had a direct impact on our general thinking and understanding of the world.
+In the section Towards a Philosophy of photography, I introduce philosopher Vilém Flusser, who believed that the human use of media (images, text and photographs) had a direct impact on our general thinking and understanding of the world.

 The following part of the thesis, The Art Seminar Discussion, is focused around the question of indexicality, based in large parts on the book Photography Theory.
 I begin with a discussion of Performative Photography.
 One of the starting points of the Photography Theory round table discussion is the art historian Margaret Iversen‘s essay on performative photography and the surrealist version of narration, which assumes that a subjective account of the experience of reality is more truthful than a supposedly objective realism.
 Performative photography demonstrates how photographs can act as documentary, realistic, staged, subjective, and narrative at the same time.